HyperviewHQ/hyperview_docs/README.md

 The following steps assume that you are using a package manager such as [scoop](https://scoop.sh/), [apt](https://www.debian.org/), [dnf](https://getfedora.org/) or [brew](https://brew.sh/) installed.

-* Install Python 3, NodeJS-LTS and make using your favorite package manager.
+* Install Python 3, NodeJS-LTS and Make using your favorite package manager.
 For example on Windows run the following commands.

 ```console
 scoop install python